Madaniya Member Organisations

 Home Revival Initiative

-The Home Revival Initiative, founded to promote democracy, law, and equal citizenship in Syria, aims to restore the civilizational role of the Syrian people and state.
-They support the Geneva 1 statement and other international resolutions as a reference for a political solution and transitional phase led by Syrians without bloodshed.
-The initiative works to unite national forces for the political transition and the foundation of a modern Syria.
+The Home Revival Initiative promotes democracy and equal citizenship in Syria, aiming to restore the Syrian people's civilizational role.
+They support the Geneva 1 statement and international resolutions for a peaceful, Syrian-led political solution and transitional phase, focusing on uniting national forces for a modern Syria.

 -